Quebradas Back Country Byway: Route description

-Features

 The byway is known for its geographical features such as the quebrada, which in New Mexico often refers in plural to the eroded escarpment of a plain or mesa.
 Other features include badlands, fossils, rhombohedral calcite crystals, malachite, azurite and more.
 Interesting attractions are along the byway including the Ojo de Amado pool and Minas del Chupadero, which is an abandoned mining area including a mining shaft, adit, and several exploration pits.